In comparison to a standard AC motor there are several advantages of a DC ceiling fan.

 Firstly, it is important to know the difference between an AC and DC motor.

 An AC motor means it is connected to the power source directly providing the force required to rotate the motor of the ceiling fan with the electric current reversing direction.

 A DC motor will have a transformer connected to the power source which converts the power to DC decreasing the amount of energy required to operate the fan.
 The electric current will only flow in one direction and will not reverse.

-Therefore, considering the difference in technology the advantages of a DC Ceiling fan are as follows:
+Therefore, considering the difference in technology the advantages of a DC Motor fan are as follows:

 • New technology is utilised which means DC fans are up to 70% more energy efficient when compared to an AC fan.